The First Predictive Risk and Skill Factor Models

 If risk analytics are valid, they’re predictive.
 Analytics that fail to predict future performance are invalid.

-We offer highly predictive statistical factor risk models built to isolate active contributions from passively-available exposures — revealing statistical evidence of security-selection skill with a strong tendency to persist, true active risk, opportunities to reduce relative risk (tracking error) without sacrificing security-selection risk, and to detect any hidden unintentional bets that may endanger performance.
+We offer highly predictive statistical factor risk models built to isolate active contributions from passively-available exposures — revealing statistical evidence of security-selection skill with a strong tendency to persist, true active risk, opportunities to reduce relative risk (tracking error) without sacrificing security-selection risk, to avoid closet indexing, and to detect any hidden unintentional bets that may endanger performance.